A Muslimah Writes

-Despite being a regularly toted idea, upon further scrutiny, its clear that the idea of representation leading to empowerment has not always produced results.
-Simply being visible has never served to change public attitude, but has always been accompanied by legislation and active campaigning as to the reasons why discrimination against said group should not be tolerated.
+Despite being a regularly toted idea, upon further scrutiny, it’s clear that the idea of representation leading to empowerment has not always produced results.
+Merely being visible has never served to change public attitude, but has always been accompanied by legislation and active campaigning as to the reasons why discrimination against said group should not be tolerated.

-There are many instances where even when minorities reach extremely high public positions, public opinion fails to keep up.
-A recent example can be seen in US President Barack Obama, who was celebrated for being the first African American president, with journalists and analysts hailing a new era of history and the end of racism.
-Yet it was during his two terms in office that the Black Lives Matter movement was launched, in protest of the perpetual dismissal of discrimination and abuse within state institutions and rampant police brutality.
-And to the supposed new era of history, one can assess how much of a difference Obama made in public sentiment, given the election of the proven racist, sexist and elitist that is Donald Trump.
+There are many instances where even when minorities reach high public positions, public opinion fails to keep up.
+A recent example can be seen in former American President Barack Obama who was celebrated for being the first African-American president, with journalists and analysts hailing a new era of history and the end of racism.
+Yet it was during his two terms in office that the Black Lives Matter movement was launched in protest of the perpetual dismissal of discrimination within state institutions and rampant police brutality.
+As for a supposed new era of history, one can assess how much of a difference Obama made in public sentiment given the election of the proven racist, sexist, and elitist that is Donald Trump.

-Rather than humanising the masses, representation creates an acceptance of a specific personality and hinges upon the individual possessing certain celebrated traits, only approved if deemed the “model” Japanese citizen, the educated black man, or the beautiful hijabi makeup artist.
-Communities are infinitely diverse such that not everyone will be featured in the mainstream; consequently basing societal acceptance on representation is neither feasible nor effective.
+Rather than humanising the masses, representation allows acceptance of a specific personality and hinges upon the individual possessing certain celebrated traits, approved if deemed the “model” Japanese citizen, the educated Black man, or the conventionally beautiful hijabi makeup artist.
+Communities are infinitely diverse such that not everyone will be featured in the mainstream; consequently, basing societal acceptance on representation is neither feasible nor effective.

-Additionally, when it comes to Muslim women, there is a clear promotion of a certain segment of this demographic, largely a hijab-wearing, fashionable, photogenic social media star, with their profession usually revolving around their appearance and/or their stereotype-breaking abilities.
+Additionally, when it comes to Muslim women, there is a clear promotion of a certain segment of this demographic – primarily a hijab-wearing, fashionable, photogenic social media star whose profession usually revolves around their appearance and/or their stereotype-breaking abilities.

 The result: Muslim women that aren’t fashionable, that aren’t stereotype breaking, that may be more conservative are relegated to the oppressed, submissive label once again.

-So progress has been seen for a certain segment of society who have proven they are “just like everyone else”, but has not changed the fundamental issue: that discrimination should not be tolerated.
+So whilst progress has been seen for a certain segment of society who have proven they are “just like everyone else”, this has not changed the fundamental issue: that discrimination should not be tolerated.